Sad Wings of Destiny: Release

 The band had grown dissatisfied with Gull; the tight finances led Moore to leave the band a second time—this time permanently.

 The album caught the attention of CBS Records, and with the help of new manager David Hemmings, the band signed with CBS and received a £60000 budget for their next record, Sin After Sin (1977).
 Downing described how the disappointed feelings the group had over Gull's management influenced the dark themes that appeared on Sad Wings of Destiny.

 The signing required breaking their contract with Gull, resulting in the rights to the first two albums and all related recordings—including demos—becoming property of Gull.

 Gull periodically repackaged and re-released the material from these albums, such as on the 1981 double album Hero, Hero.

 For the most part, the band was to abandon the progressive rock elements of their first two albums for a more straight-ahead heavy rock sound; the band revisited these progressive elements in 2008 on the album Nostradamus.

+Sad Wings of Destiny was reissued as part of the band's limited edition 50 Heavy Metal Years of Music box-set, released on October 2021, through Sony Music Entertainment and Legacy Recordings, marking its release for the first time in the group's current label.